Trevor-143/pendings/README.md

-# issue-tracker
+# Pendings
-This is a simple Issue Tracker Web App build with vanilla JavaScript.
+This is a Issue Tracker build with html, css and vanilla JavaScript.